LuminousAme/AtlasX3HardwareAssignment/README.md

 # Interactive Scene

 Our current interactive scene is a simple red sphere that can be controlled by input from the joystick that is connected to the Arduino Board.
+The current goal is simply to move around and it's purpose is to show users that the current controller has functionality related to movement.

-In the future we are looking to make a simple platformer style game where the player will have to avoid eneemies and obstacles and make it to the end of the level.
+In the future we are looking to make a simple platformer style game where the player will have to avoid enemies and obstacles and make it to the end of the level.